 When we talk about bone china, we are talking about the same materials with which porcelain tableware is made of, but with the addition of at least 25 percent of bone ash (literally cow bones combined with porcelain clay).
 This kind of dinnerware is fired at a slightly lower temperature than porcelain to produce a material that is even lighter, very delicate in feel, and with a unique translucent appearance.
 But, even though they seem to be “fragile”, bone china is the strongest and most durable ceramic dinnerware because of the addition of bone ash to its raw materials.

 On the other hand, fine china has a similar production process but without the bone ash, which at the end of the day makes it closer to porcelain dinnerware.
 But don't forget that porcelain plates are fired at a much higher temperature resulting in a harder and more durable dinnerware.
-So if we need to summarize it: fine china is somewhere in the middle in terms of quality and price.
+So if we need to summarise it: fine china is somewhere in the middle in terms of quality and price.

 Value for money: If you ever looked for bone china, you might have realised that it tends to be way more expensive than fine china or porcelain plates.
 The reason why is because of the cow bone that gives a unique shade of colours and hues.
 Even though the bone ash makes it stronger, realistically you will be paying way more just for the appearance.